moyed/moyed/README.md

 ## About Me

-I'm a software engineering manager at Digital Ocean with 13 years of experience.
+I'm a **Software Engineering Manager** at [DigitalOcean](https://digitalocean.com) with 13 years of experience.
 I specialize in Laravel, PHP, databases, Linux, Docker, and more.
+I lead teams, mentor developers, and advocate for cloud and developer tools.
 I'm passionate about exploring AI, Developer Experience & Advocacy, and software architecture.

 ## Skills